denten-books/plain-text/main.md

 повернуть значение этого запутанного термина так, чтобы он не мешал постоянной своей ассоциацией с понятием 'содержания', еще более запутанным и совершенно ненаучным" [@echenbaum part3 of Teoria Formalnogo Metoda]

-### 3.3 Surface Reading

-In comparing the dominant aesthetic modes of classical and Romantic periods, Hegel posits Romanticism as an art that seeks to disengage itself from matter, reaching the realm of pure self-reflective spirit.
-Romanticism, in his words, is "freed from this immediate existence which must be set down as negative, overcome, and reflected into the spiritual unity [@hegel_hegels_1998, 81]."
-He
-writes: "Poetry is the universal art of the spirit which has become free in itself and which is not tied down for its realization to external sensuous material; instead, it launches out exclusively in the inner space [sic] and the inner time of ideas and feelings [@hegel_hegels_1998, 89]."
-Finally, "inwardness celebrates its triumph over the external and manifests its victory in and on the external itself, whereby what is apparent to the senses alone sinks into worthlessness [@hegel_hegels_1998, 81]."
-Romantic art can, in this way, triumph over the external, material world, reaching, at its apex, the stage of "free concrete spirituality" (*freie konkrete Geistigkeit*) [@hegel_werke:_1986, ???].
-The idea overcomes matter to become both free from the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

-Generations of critics, from Aristotle to Samuel Coleridge, W.K.
-Wimsatt, John Crowe Ransome, Theodor W. Adorno, Hans-Georg Gadamer, Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
-"Poetry tends to express the universal" Aristotle famously wrote in his *Poetics*, but also that it "imitation action."
-For Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
-Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."
-Wimsatt concludes to write that in each individual poem there is something "which can never be expressed in other terms."
-Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."

-Where does that leave literary criticism?
-If critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
-The Hegelian literary critic reaches beyond the external, ephemeral, and material facade to uncover internal and eternal metaphysical truth within.
-Stephen Best and Sharon Marcus describe this mode of literary interpretation as "symptomatic reading," a strategy that seeks to uncover latent and concealed meaning beneath the evident surface of the text.
-For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
-The psychologically-minded critic reads in search of hidden drives, desires, or cognitive structures.
-In contrast to such symptomatic reading, Marcus and Best describe several contemporary theoretical trends that run counter to the Hegelian tradition, preferring instead to read at the surface of the text: descriptive reading, reading for form, for material, or "just reading [@best_surface_2009, 1-12]."

 ### 3.4 WYSINAWYG (What You See Is Not Always What You Get)